 Conclusion: What is the best personality type for trading?

-After reading this article, we hope you have a good idea of who is best suited for trading.
-The best personality type for trading might be hard to determine, but as a general rule, we believe introverts are more likely to succeed in trading than extroverts.
+After reading this article, we hope you know who is best suited for trading.
+The best personality type for trading might be hard to determine, but as a general rule, introverts are likelier to succeed in trading than extroverts.

-Introverts have more and better traits that fit into what we consider the main factors for success.
+Introverts have more and better traits that fit into the main factors for success.
 Of course, nothing is written in stone, and there is always an exception to the “rule”.

 FAQ: